Dzifadcoder/rn-assignment2-ID-11253112/README.md

 # rn-assignment2-ID-11253112
 ## 11253112
-In this assignment, i was given the task of creating a react Native app with Expo Cli In the App.js file in the expo project i made a few modifications to the orginal code to personalize it.
+In this assignment, i was given the task of creating a react Native app with Expo Cli.
+In the App.js file in the expo project, i made a few modifications to the orginal code to personalize it.
 The tasks were to;
 - Change the background color of the View component.
 - Edit the Text component to display "My name is YourName".
 - Increase the font size of the text to 24.